Bridget Dolan KC

 Experience & Expertise

 Bridget’s practice covers all aspects of mental illness, injury and death throughout the civil courts.
-She is well known as a leading practitioner in the Court of Protection and Coroners Courts and also specialises in psychiatric negligence, as well as bringing and defending civil claims related to mental health legislation or under human rights law.
+She is well known as a leading practitioner in the Court of Protection and Coroners’ Courts and also specialises in bringing and defending claims in the Administrative Court relating to coronial decision making or under human rights law.

 In addition to her Court of Protection practice, which covers the entire range of serious cases that come before the CoP, Bridget is regularly instructed in high profile inquests and inquiries of significant complexity and sensitivity.
 Her experience of managing countless heavyweight cases engaging rights under Articles 2, 3, 5, 8 and 9 ECHR means she is particularly sought after when public bodies are facing difficult and searching inquiries.

-Bridget also has considerable experience of acting as Counsel to the Judge / Coroner in inquests and inquiries heard under intense media scrutiny.
-Recently these include the inquests following the deaths in the Keyham Shootings in Plymouth (2023), 11 men killed as a result of the Shoreham Airshow Aircrash (2022), a death on a smart motorway (2022), the inquest into the death of a man following police restraint (2022), a death from a police shooting and an inquest following a sexually murder by a psychiatric patient (both heard in 2021).
-Bridget was counsel to the judge in the three fresh inquests into the deaths at Deepcut Barracks of Private Cheryl James (2016), Private Sean Benton (2018) and Private Geoff Gray (2019) and in 2023 was counsel to the inquest into the death of a officer cadet at Sandhurst Military Academy.
-In 2015 she was Counsel to the Coroner in the seven British inquests following the murders of 40 men by Al-Quaeda linked terrorists at the In Amenas gas plant in Algeria – a role which earned her The Lawyer’s ‘Barrister of the Year’ award.
+Bridget also has considerable experience of acting as Counsel to the Judge or Coroner in substantial inquests and inquiries heard under intense media scrutiny.
+Recently these include inquests into: the death of an asylum seeker on the Bibby Barge (2025), the death of a man following police restraint (2025); the deaths in the Keyham Shootings in Plymouth (2023), the deaths of the 11 men unlawfully killed in the Shoreham Airshow Aircrash (2022), a death on a smart motorway (2022), a death from a police shooting and an inquest following a sexually motivated murder by a psychiatric patient (both heard in 2021).
+Bridget was counsel to the inquest in the seven British inquests following the murders of 40 men by Al-Qaeda linked terrorists at the In Amenas gas plant in Algeria – a role which earned her The Lawyer’s ‘Barrister of the Year’ award.

 Bridget also has extensive public law experience, advising and appearing in judicial review cases related to Coronial Law, Human Rights Law and the Mental Health Act.
 She sits as an Assistant Coroner and was a Mental Health Tribunal Judge for over ten years, giving Bridget a particular insight into how to approach the most challenging of cases.
 Her extensive legal knowledge is put to good use as editor of the Inquest Law Reports and the popular UK Inquest Law Blog.